jc-universe87/moimio/docs/manual/07-check-in.md

 ## What ticks mean and how they propagate

-When a tick lands, three things happen:
+When a tick lands, two things happen:

-1. **The DB row updates.** The tick is persistent — no separate save step.
+1. The DB row updates.
+The tick is persistent — no separate save step.
-2. **The check-in time records.** For the main check-in column only, the timestamp captures when the tick was placed.
+2. The check-in time records.
+For the main check-in column only, the timestamp captures when the tick was placed.
-3. **Other connected devices update within ~1–2 seconds** without a refresh — see below.

-Multiple devices can check people in simultaneously — Postgres handles concurrent writes correctly.
-If two staff members tick the same person at the same moment, the result is just "ticked"; nobody sees an error. **Updates also propagate live across devices** — when one staff member ticks someone in, the change appears within a second or two on every other open Check-in screen for the same event, with no refresh needed.

 ---

 ## Real-time sync

-Both views (inline and immersive) subscribe to a server-sent event stream for the event's check-in topic.
-When any tick happens — on any device — every connected client receives the change and updates its display within ~1–2 seconds.
+Every check-in screen subscribes to a server-sent event stream for the event.
+When any tick happens — main column or custom column, on any device — every connected client updates its display within ~1–2 seconds.

-The stream covers:

-- The main **Check-in** tick + timestamp.
-- All **custom column** ticks.

-What you'll see in practice: a participant arrives at the door, staff member A ticks them in on her phone, staff member B watching the immersive screen at a different desk sees the row update instantly.
 No refresh button anywhere.

+What you'll see in practice: a participant arrives at the door, staff member A ticks them in on her phone, staff member B watching a different screen sees the row update instantly.
+Multiple devices can tick the same person at the same moment without conflict — Postgres handles concurrent writes correctly, and the result is just "ticked".
+Nobody sees an error.

 The connection is automatic — open the page, you're subscribed; close it, you're disconnected.
 There's no setup.
 If the network drops briefly the stream auto-reconnects when it returns.